cossatot/wenchuan_topo_stress/manuscript/styron_hetland_wenchuan_topo_manuscript.md

 the true tectonic stresses.
-The tectonic stresses we estimate here represent the accumulated stresses prior to the Wenchuan earthquake, and the relation of these stresses to accumulated slip-deficit needs to be through a model of strain-accumulation.
+The tectonic stresses we estimate here represent the accumulated stresses prior to the Wenchuan earthquake, and the relation of these stresses to accumulated slip-deficit needs o be through a model of strain-accumulation.

 The orientation of both the tectonic and total stresses near the